japila-books/apache-spark-internals/docs/memory/UnifiedMemoryManager.md

 `getMaxMemory` makes sure that the following requirements are met:

 1. System memory is not smaller than about 1,5 of the reserved system memory.
-2. xref:executor:Executor.adoc#spark.executor.memory[spark.executor.memory] is not smaller than about 1,5 of the reserved system memory.
+2. executor:Executor.md#spark.executor.memory[spark.executor.memory] is not smaller than about 1,5 of the reserved system memory.

 Ultimately, `getMaxMemory` returns <<spark_memory_fraction, spark.memory.fraction>> of the maximum amount of memory for the JVM (minus the reserved system memory).